 6 reasons the Air Force wants to get its hands on Russian DNA

 On Jul.
 19, 2017, the Air Force posted a request on FedBizOpps, the U.S. government's contracting opportunities site, looking for price quotes on how much it would cost to acquire 12 each fresh frozen normal human Synovial tissue and Ribonucleic Acid (RNA) samples.
+So why do they want Russian DNA?

 The samples must be free of sexually transmitted diseases and musculoskeletal injuries.
 The most interesting part was the requirement that all the samples be from Russia and be Caucasian – Ukrainian blood, RNA, and tissue samples will not be accepted.
 This recently raised a few eyebrows in Russia.